sagemath/trac_to_gh/Issue 751.md

 # Issue 751: algebraic number theory -- a bunch of minor updates needed for Stein's book

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/751

 Original creator: was